Sub-IoT/Sub-IoT-Stack/docs/_docs/running-examples.md

 	                action: ReturnFileData: file-id=64, size=1, offset=0, length=8, data=[87, 30, 251, 0, 0, 0, 0, 0]
 	        interface status: interface-id=215, status=unicast=False, nls=False, retry=False, missed=False, fifo_token=118, rx_level=40, seq_nr=0, target_rx_level=80, addressee=ac=1, id_type=IdType.UID, id=0x3237303400630011L, response_to=exp=3 mant17, link_budget=50, channel_header=coding=ChannelCoding.PN9, class=ChannelClass.NORMAL_RATE, band=ChannelBand.BAND_868

 The raw sensor data is contained in the `data` field.
-The other fields contain for instance the sensor node UID, reception level and link budget, channel information etc. For now we are not going to dive into this in more detail, refer to the D7A specification for more info.
+The other fields contain for instance the sensor node UID, reception level and link budget, channel information etc. For now, we are not going to dive into this in more detail, refer to the D7A specification for more info.

 # Pull communication

 In this example the sensor does not push sensor data to gateway(s) continuously, but instead writes the sensor value to a local file, which can then be fetched on request.
-The sensor will sniff the channel every second for background adhoc synchronization frames, to be able to receive requests from other nodes.
-The gateway will synchronize all nodes in the network using adhoc synchronization frames, after which it will send the query in a foreground frame.
+The sensor will sniff the channel every second for background ad hoc synchronization frames, to be able to receive requests from other nodes.
+The gateway will synchronize all nodes in the network using ad hoc synchronization frames, after which it will send the query in a foreground frame.
 For this example we need one node running the `gateway` application and one or more node(s) running `sensor_pull`.
 For executing the query we will be using the `query_nodes.py` example which is provided by pyd7a.
 Running this script by providing the serial device of the gateway will show something like this:

 	$ PYTHONPATH=. python2 -u examples/query_nodes.py -d /dev/ttyACM1